ocello3/playground/src/20230315/readme.md

   - After the rate becomes to be the base rate, move to "init".
   - Decrease the rate.

+## scale_2vs3

+- init
+  - When the status of "scale_1vs2and3" is "init"
+- waiting
+  - When the status of "scale_1vs2and3" is "waiting" or "attack-1" or "sustain_2"
+  - The rate is constant.
+- attack
+  - When the status of "scale_1vs2and3" is "attack"
+  - Increase the rate
+- release
+  - When the status of "scale_1vs2and3" is "release"
+  - Decrease the rate until it becomes to be the base rate

 ## Sound

 ### background